bmikk/twitter-clone/README.md

 # Twitter Clone

-This is very stripped down knockoff of Twitter, built using Andy Leverenz's youtube tutorial.
-Very helpful for learning the Devise gem!
+This is very stripped down knockoff of Twitter I made to practice authenticating users with Devise.